 Every five years, South Africa develops a new national HIV and TB plan.
 The latest national strategic plan (NSP) lays out goals for reducing new infections and ensuring that those most at risk of contracting HIV and developing TB are able to get care.

 This NSP, which was released in 2017 and will end in 2022, marks the first time that provincial governments and Aids councils have to formulate their own individual strategies, called provincial implementation plans (PIPs).
 The PIPs have to map out how South Africa’s national plan will be implemented in the health districts of provinces.
+Previously, NSPs called for provincial strategies but this is the first time that provinces have been tasked with drafting implementation documents.

 The move is aimed at letting provinces tailor strategies for HIV and TB that are specific to each province’s needs.
 But at the time of national plan’s 2017 release, not everyone was behind it.